microsoft/Web-Dev-For-Beginners/8-code-editor/1-using-a-code-editor/README.md

 ### 1. Create a new file

 You can either create a file inside an existing folder, or create it in the root directory/folder.
-To create a new file  open a location/directory to which you want the file to be saved and select the _'New file ...'_ icon, give it a name and hit enter.
+To create a new file, open a location/directory to which you want the file to be saved and select the _'New file ...'_ icon on the activity bar _(left)_, give it a name and hit enter.

 ![Create a new file](../images/create-new-file.png)

 ### 2. Edit and save a file on the repository

 Using vscode.dev is helpful whenever you want to make quick updates to your project without having to load any software on your computer.
-To update your code, click the 'Explorer' icon to view files & folders in the repository.
+To update your code, click the 'Explorer' icon, also located on the activity bar to view files & folders in the repository.
 Select a file to open it on the screen and make your changes.

 ![Edit a file](../images/edit-a-file.png)